DeepakBomjan/bca-cn-bzra/Assignments-Chhiring/Assignment-unit-1.md

 5. Helps manufacturer defining which parts of the network their products should work with

+---

-## 2.Describe TCP/IP protocol suite.
+## 2. Describe TCP/IP protocol suite.
 The TCP/IP (Transmission control protocol/ Internet Protocol) protocol suite was designed and developed by Department of Defense (DoD).
 This model is primarly known as protocol suite to transfar data packets between computers using computer network.
 The protocol suite contains 4 layers.
 The IP is responsible for obtaining and defining the address of application or the device in the network and the TCP is responsible for the transporing mechanism through the network architecture and ensure the data is deliverd to the defined IP address.

 The layers of TCP/IP network is listed below: